- 1 Top 5 Best RV Mattresses

 Zinus excels at RV mattresses, so it’s no surprise that our runner-up is from the same brand, although this model differs in a couple key ways.
 First, it’s a full queen instead of a short queen, designed for large RV spaces that have full queen frames for extra room.

 Second, it’s designed to contour to your body thoroughly for remarkable support: It’s only six inches high, but made entirely of memory foam.
 This makes the mattress a great choice for topping a denser base you already have, or just making sure that your limited space is as comfortable as possible.
 It also comes with a deluxe mattress cover that feels great on top.
+If you’re looking for another comfortable option, check out the Serenia 8 inch Memory Foam RV Mattress, which comes in a variety of sizes, from the Short Queen which measures 60 x 75 inches to the Regular Queen that’s 60 x 80 inches.
+This is a CentiPUR-US certified product so you’ll know you’re getting the best quality for the best price with this product.
+Add a mattress topper as well if you’re looking for even more comfort.
 While outfitting your RV, consider the best rv solar panels as well, so you can power your devices.

 #3 Linenspa Hybrid Mattress